oracle-livelabs/apex/nyc-genai-lab/1-create-app/1-create-app.md

 In this lab, you will:
 - Create a new APEX application
 - Configure a Cards region
-- Customize the app theme using Theme Roller
+- Customize the application theme using Theme Roller

 ### Prerequisites